wekan/wekan/packages/wekan-oidc/README.md

   4. On next login user will be added to either newly created group/organization or to already existing

   NOTE: orgs & teams won't be updated if they already exist.

+  5. Manages admin rights as well.
+If user is in Group which has isAdmin: set to true, user will get admin privileges in Wekan as well.
+     If no adjustments (e.g. 1-3) are made on oidc provider's side, user will receive his/her admin rights from before.